Where to Stay in Seattle in 2023 (By a Local)

 - 🍸 Where to Drink – Queen Anne Beerhall, Keys on Main

 - 🎟️ Top Attractions – Seattle Center, Space Needle, Museum of Pop Culture, Chihuly Garden and Glass, Children’s Museum

 Looking to experience Seattle’s nightlife scene?
-Sandwiched between downtown Seattle and Queen Anne, Belltown is chock full of restaurants, bars, and clubs that are always ready for a party.
+Then Belltown is your best area to stay in Seattle.
+Sandwiched between downtown and Queen Anne, Belltown is chock full of restaurants, bars, and clubs that are always ready for a party.

 By day you can spend time at the gorgeous Olympic Sculpture Park along Puget Sound or explore the vibrant boutique shops on 1st and 2nd ave.
 By night, you can go out dancing, pop over to Jazz Alley to hear live music, or grab cocktails at Bathtub Gin and Co., one of Seattle’s best speakeasy-style bars.